cuynu/vancedx/README.md

 If you not rooted :
 (Most device are not rooted by default)

-- Download Vanced microG (Latest version) and YouTube Vanced or YouTube Music Vanced non-root variant latest version from above or releases
+- Download Vanced microG (Latest version) and YouTube Vanced+ or YouTube Music Vanced+ non-root variant latest version from above or releases
 - Install as normal Android package file (APK)
-- (Some device will prevent you open YouTube Vanced, so you need to enable auto start for YouTube Vanced & Vanced microG.)
+- (Some device will prevent you open Vanced+, so you need to enable auto start for YouTube Vanced+ & Vanced microG.)

 If you're rooted :
 - Download Magisk Module variant from above or releases